-The Ministry of Children and Family Development (MCFD) promotes and develops the capacity of families and communities to care for and protect vulnerable children and youth, and supports healthy child and family development to maximize the potential of every child in B.C.
-The Ministry is responsible for regional and province-wide delivery of services and programs that support positive and healthy outcomes for children, youth and their families.
+The Ministry of Children and Family Development (MCFD) promotes and develops the capacity of families and communities to care for and protect vulnerable children and youth, and supports healthy child and family development to maximize the potential of every child in British Columbia.
+The Ministry is responsible for regional and province wide delivery of services and programs that support positive and healthy outcomes for children, youth and their families.

 Dedicated ministry social workers make a positive difference in the lives of thousands of children and families in B.C.
 Each year, ministry services reach about 155,000 children and families, representing approximately 17 percent of all B.C. children and youth.
 These are some of the most vulnerable children in the province, often facing a range of complex challenges.

-You are a highly motivated individual and will enjoy the opportunity to work with a collaborative, high functioning team in a role that will make a difference in the lives of many British Columbians.
-Consider applying for one of these challenging positions and take the opportunity to participate in an important ministry projects that strives to protect and support British Columbians who need government services and assistance.
+You're a highly motivated individual who will enjoy the opportunity to work with a collaborative, high functioning team in a role that will make a difference in the lives of many British Columbians.
+Consider applying for one of these challenging positions and take the opportunity to participate in important ministry projects that strives to protect and support British Columbians who need government services and assistance.

 Many of our positions are located in beautiful Northern B.C.

-As an internal or external applicant, you will expand your horizons and work experience in one of these career-building roles.
+As an internal or external applicant, you'll expand your horizons and work experience in one of these career-building roles.
 These roles give you the opportunity to experience working for the BC Public Service and have the potential to grow into a rewarding lifelong career.